Drinking Water-Related Grants

 These surveys are an important way of discovering leaks on a system’s water mains, service lines, hydrants, and valves.
 Proactive leak detection and repair can reduce a water system’s pumping and treatment costs, provide an opportunity to better manage and prioritize system projects, and protect water supply quality and quantity.

-The application period is currently closed.
-The application for the 2022 round of grants will be available in June 2021.
+The application period is closed.
+The application for the next grant round will be available in June 2023.

 - Local Source Water Protection Grant Program